What is THC Free CBD?

 Companies like Elixinol have their own THC Free* products third-party lab tested to a limit of one one-hundredth percent (or 0.01%) of THC.
-Whether using an everyday THC Free* tincture or THC Free* gummies, you can rest assured that the product contains no THC down to one one-hundredth of a percent.
+Whether using an everyday THC Free* tincture, or THC Free* gummies, or our THC Free* Recovery Balm, you can rest assured that the product contains no THC down to one one-hundredth of a percent.
 Conversely, this means that even the very best THC Free CBD Products could still contain less than one one-hundredth of a percent of THC.

 Thus, the “small print” of “THC Free” CBD products is that despite every possible effort to eliminate THC from the broad spectrum CBD oil, there is a miniscule chance that less than one-hundredth of a percent of THC might still be present.
 This is relevant for those who face the possibility of drug testing, and while very few drug tests would pick up such a fractional percentage, well-respected companies like Elixinol are being transparent in the scientific definition of their new THC Free* CBD product line.
 Remember that different kinds of drug testing may vary in their level of sensitivity, and that while THC Free CBD products are technically free from all THC, that specification is limited by the limits of the testing process.

 Where can I find reliable THC Free CBD Products?